-The NYC Health Department receives a grant from the federal government to provide services to people living with HIV in New York City and the Tri-County region (Westchester, Rockland and Putnam counties).
+The NYC Health Department receives funding from the federal government to provide services to people living with HIV in New York City and the Lower Hudson Valley (Tri-County) Region of Westchester, Rockland and Putnam counties.

 Supports people with HIV to start and stay in medical care and take their medicine as prescribed.